-> At 15:30 in the Quebec Room, Darwin Dzuba from Courtenay, Vancouver Island, will give a presentation with photgraphs on his experiences flying the mountain lakes of British Columbia in his amphib Challenger.
-Darwin's words and images will give a sense of the beauty and a sense of the practicality.
+At 15:30 in the Quebec Room, Darwin Dzuba from Courtenay on Vancouver Island will give a presentation on his experiences flying the coastal mountain lakes of British Columbia in his amphib Challenger.
+Darwin's words, photos and videos will give both a sense of the beauty and a sense of the practicality.

-> At 15:30 in the Ontario Room, Jim Bell from Winnipeg will give a presentation titled "GET FOUND!
+At 15:30 in the Ontario Room, Jim Bell from Winnipeg will give a presentation titled "GET FOUND!
 Help SAR help you".
 Jim will emphasize your best survival strategies if you have made an unscheduled out landing.
 Jim is the Manitoba & Nunavut director for the Canadian Owners and Pilots Association (COPA).
 He has owned a Challenger since 2005.

 After the afternoon sessions there will be ample time before the banquet to head back down to the Challengers on the river or to mingle in the lobby.